alexandregsg/ML_Project_Group52/README.md

 - **`trained_pipeline.pkl`**:
   - A serialized file containing the trained machine learning pipeline (preprocessing steps + model).
-  - Created during the model training phase and used here to ensure consistency in predictions.
+  - Created during the model training phase using our original pipeline, but with a subset of data and a random forest model, to simulate putting the model into production.

 ### Workflow
 1. **Model Training and Serialization**: